hpgavin/multivarious/README.md

       ```
       You may use VS Code to create and save the .env file ... <br>
       VS Code > File > New File ...
 Text File > copy the appropriate line above and paste it into the VS Code editor.   <br>
-      Change "my_user_name" to your computer login ID. <br>
+      Change "my_user_name" to match your computer login ID. <br>
-      If you did not install multivarious into the Code directory on your Desktop, change "Desktop/Code" to match your selected installation directory <br>
+      If you did not install multivarious into the Code directory on your Desktop, change "Desktop/Code" to match your selected installation directory. <br>
+      Save-As using the filename .env <br>
-      Save to the directory containing python code that will make use of multivarious, and use the filename .env
+      Now that you have a .env file, you may copy it to any directory containing python code that will make use of multivarious

     * Tell VS Code to use .env in any directory containing python <br>
       VS Code > File > Preferences > Settings > Search Settings ... python env file <br>